mlz-ictrl/nicos/doc/source/deviceapi.rst

       type), and a string describing the purpose of the device.
 For example::

          attached_devices = {
-             'motor': (nicos.abstract.Motor, 'The motor to move'),
+             'motor': (nicos.devices.abstract.Motor, 'The motor to move'),
-             'coder': (nicos.abstract.Coder, 'The coder for reading position'), }
+             'coder': (nicos.devices.abstract.Coder, 'The coder for reading position'), }

       The actual attached devices for a specific instance (given in the